lloc/Multisite-Language-Switcher/readme.txt

 = How can I add the Multisite Language Switcher to the nav-menu of my blog? =

+Please check the add-on [MslsMenu](https://wordpress.org/plugins/mslsmenu/) out.

+= I want to have the languages in an HTML select.
+How can I do that? =

-Please check this [plugin](https://wordpress.org/plugins/mslsmenu/) out.
+Please check the add-on [MslsSelect](https://wordpress.org/plugins/mslsselect/) out.

 = I don't want to upload the same media files for every site.
 What can I do? =